 The mainboard includes Award BIOS that allows BIOS setting of CPU parameters.
 This fully programmable firmware enhances the system features and allows users to set such items as power management, CPU and memory timing, and modem wake-up alarms.
-The firmware can also be used to set parameters for different processor clock speeds so that you don't need to change mainboard jumpers and switches.
+The firmware can also be used to set parameters for different processor clock speeds.